haruharuru16/MLP-Dicoding-Submission/README.md

 # MLP-Dicoding-Submission
-My code submission for Machine Learning untuk Pemula Dicoding's online course
+My code submission for Machine Learning untuk Pemula and Pengembangan Machine Learning Dicoding's online course

 You can use my codes as references but please dont copy-paste them